MaudDibb/IC-Collection/README.md

 # My First Mod for Logic World
-Tested and working for public preview version 0.91 preview 510
+Tested and working for public preview version 0.91 preview 510.
+This is all purely SUCC file trickery with some LogicScript.
+There is no C# involved, which is really cool.
+Thanks to IsCoffeeTho for showing me the Way of the Force(TM)

 # So whats in here?
 It is a mix of modified variants of existing in game components, and some more complex function components that do cool things like